dh-wogem/dh-wogem.github.io/_posts/2019-01-07-becoming-a-parent.md

 include: false
 ---

 Quinn Dombrowski will host the first DH-WOGEM conversation in late January or early February, on experiences with pregnancy, maternity leave, and going back to work.
 Potential and future parents are welcome!
+[Help us find a time by filling out this form](https://goo.gl/forms/wLo65Bx9xsCdZIQo2).

 <!-- Read more -->